Graduate Student Directory

 Research Interests: Infectious disease, host-pathogen interactions

 I grew up in the St. Louis, MO area and received my BS in Microbiology from Indiana University.
 Upon graduation, I moved back to St. Louis and worked as a technician in Dr. David Wang's laboratory at Washington University.
 There, I worked on characterization of the first viruses found to naturally infect C. elegans and C. briggsae.
-My work in the Wang laboratory produced in me an interest in host-pathogen interactions, particularly how microbes can evade the host.

 [Back to Graduate Student Directory]